 4.15.
 The nature of the mineral resources in Milton Keynes is such that large scale sites are not likely to come forward in the long term.
 This means that in the future, sites are likely to be more of the scale of those allocated in the MLP.
 Such sites are probably more suited to medium sized operators rather than the larger international companies who operate in the UK.
-It is known that medium sized operators are actively looking for opportunities in the Milton Keynes area and the MLP allocations can meet these requirements.
-It appears that the Borough has the operator interest and is more than capable of delivering at least two to three sites at any one time into the future.
-This would be in line with the MLP provision figure of 0.17 Mtpa.
+At the time of producing the MLP, it was known that medium sized operators were actively looking for opportunities in the Milton Keynes area.
+Currently however it appears that operator interest in the Borough is limited, particularly for standalone sites.
+Only one application for sand and gravel extraction has been submitted since the MLP was adopted (allocated site A1 Calverton/ Passenham Extension) which is an extension to an existing site.
+Nethertheless the Borough is more than capable of delivering at least two to three sites at any one time into the future which would be in line with the MLP provision figure of 0.17 Mtpa.